Romain Gary: As Émile Ajar

+Diplomat

 After the end of the hostilities, Gary began a career as a diplomat in the service of France, in consideration of his contribution to the liberation of the country.
 In this capacity, he held positions in Bulgaria (1946–1947), Paris (1948–1949), Switzerland (1950–1951), New York (1951–1954) at the Permanent Mission of France to the United Nations.
 Here, he regularly rubbed shoulders with the Jesuit Teilhard de Chardin, whose personality deeply marked him and inspired him, particularly for the character of Father Tassin in Les Racines du ciel.
 He was positioned in London 1955, and as Consul General of France in Los Angeles 1956–1960.
 Back in Paris, he remained unassigned until he was laid off from the Ministry of Foreign Affairs (1961).

 Personal life and final years

 Plaque to Gary and his first wife Lesley Blanch in Roquebrune-Cap-Martin on the Côte d'Azur; they lived there in 1950–57.

 Gary's first wife was the British writer, journalist, and Vogue editor Lesley Blanch, author of The Wilder Shores of Love.
 They married in 1944 and divorced in 1961.
 From 1962 to 1970, Gary was married to American actress Jean Seberg, with whom he had a son, Alexandre Diego Gary.
 According to Diego Gary, he was a distant presence as a father: "Even when he was around, my father wasn't there.
 Obsessed with his work, he used to greet me, but he was elsewhere."

 After learning that Jean Seberg had had an affair with Clint Eastwood, Gary challenged him to a duel, but Eastwood declined.

 Gary died of a self-inflicted gunshot wound on 2 December 1980 in Paris.
 He left a note which said that his death had no relation to Seberg's suicide the previous year.
 He also stated in his note that he was Émile Ajar.

 Gary was cremated in Père Lachaise Cemetery and his ashes were scattered in the Mediterranean Sea near Roquebrune-Cap-Martin.